shakes76/PatternAnalysis-2023/recognition/s4627182_Improved_Unet/README.md

    which enables precise localization.
 Through skip connections, features from the contracting path are concatenated with the expansive path, enhancing localization capabilities.

+   The activations in the context pathway are computed by context modules.
+   Each context module is in fact a pre-activation residual block with two 3x3x3 convolutional layers and a dropout layer (p_drop = 0.3) in between.
+Context modules are connected by 3x3x3 convolutions with input stride 2 to reduce the resolution of the feature maps and allow for more features while descending the aggregation pathway.

 ## Dataset
    In this report, the ISIC 2018 dataset will be used.
    The ISIC 2018 dataset is a publicly available dataset for skin lesion image segmentation,